Bailig/tech-notes/performance/44-critical-render-path-css.md

 ## CSS

-css is render blocking because, in order to construct the rendered tree, we need to wait for the cssom to complete and combine it with the dom to create the render tree.
+CSS is render blocking because, in order to construct the rendered tree, we need to wait for the CSSOM to complete and combine it with the DOM to create the render tree.

-css's render-blocking will not block dom construction, it only blocks the content from rendering until cssom is ready.
+CSS's render-blocking will not block DOM construction, it only blocks the content from rendering until CSSOM is ready.

 to improve the performance

-- in html, load style tag in the head
+- in HTML, load style tag in the head

-- in css, only load whatever is needed
+- in CSS, only load whatever is needed
   - above the fold loading
   - media attributes
   - less specificity
-  - ? style tag and inline style in html has better performance but hard to maintain
+  - ? style tag and inline style in HTML has better performance but hard to maintain

 ### Above the fold loading

-load css for only what user can see, above the fold. load the rest after page load.
+load CSS for only what user can see, above the fold. load the rest after page load.

 ```html
 <head>